Treatment Center Setting

 ABOUT AWARE RECOVERY CARE HOME BASED ADDICTION TREATMENT IN CONNECTICUT

 Headquartered in North Haven, Conn., and serving clients throughout Connecticut and New Hampshire, Aware Recovery Care (ARC) is an evidence-based drug and alcohol addiction rehabilitation program for adults and adolescents.
-Research indicates that at-home health care promotes more successful recovery.
-Building on an initial pilot program led by a Yale Medical School psychiatrist, ARC offers a unique one-year outpatient program in which clients receive treatment in the comfort and privacy of their own homes and communities.
-Clients come from an array of backgrounds, including ones with young family obligations, corporate executives, individuals transitioning out of inpatient treatment, retired professionals, and students struggling with substance abuse.
+The center is a private, for-profit facility, which make up about eight percent of all treatment facilities in Connecticut.
+ARC offers a one-year outpatient program.
+Clients receive treatment in their homes.
+Clients come from an array of backgrounds, including clients with young family obligations, individuals transitioning out of residential treatment, corporate executives, licensed professionals, and students.
+Detox is not available.

 TREATMENT & ASSESSMENT

-The CRA member of a client’s treatment team is trained in understanding several therapeutic modalities.
-They coordinate sessions with the ARC network of board certified addiction psychiatrists, master’s level family therapists, nurse coaches, case managers, registered dieticians, and any other members of the multidisciplinary team specially assembled to serve each client.
+The CRA is trained in understanding several therapeutic modalities.
+They coordinate sessions with the ARC network of board-certified addiction psychiatrists, master’s level family therapists, registered nurses, case managers, and registered dietitians.

 WHAT ALUMNI SAY